benjaminmetzler/shark.py/README.md

 $ python shark.py -blue 0 # turn off the blue LED
 ```

+## Docker Usage

+1. Build the image: `docker build -t .`
+1. Run the image in privlaged mode (to give access to the USB devices): `docker run --privileged -it radioshark /bin/sh`
+1. Run the above commands in the docker container.

 ## Pipe audio from RadioShark out audio jack

 The below command will pipe the audio from the RadioShark to the Raspberry Pi 3 audio jack: